-Finding a for a new apartment can be exciting, discouraging, challenging and thrilling - not necessarily in that order.
-Before you begin your hunt for Albany apartments, keep the following in mind:
+Searching for a new apartment can be exciting, discouraging, challenging and thrilling - not necessarily in that order.
+Before you begin your hunt for apartments in the Albany area, keep the following tips in mind:

 Make a Two-Column List

 One column is must-have's and the other is for extras that would be nice to have in your next apartment, but wouldn't irritate you for an entire year if you didn't have them.

 DO put some of your personality into that 'must have' column.
 If you are an introvert and take an Albany apartment in a large complex with lots of friendly (and loud) social events that no one, including the manager, seems to mind - except you - you might want to run screaming in a very short time.

 Likewise, if you take a small duplex at the 'perfect price', but you are right next to lots of children, and you NEVER want children, ever... well, you will likely be poring over the lease for a way out before your one year is up - or even losing your deposit to get out early.

 With your budget established and your must-haves close at hand, look through the apartments for rent in Albany and start calling, writing and scheduling appointments.

 Keep that list in front of you whenever you call about an apartment, and bring it with you when you tour an apartment.
 This is crucial!
 Property reps and real estate managers have those positions for a reason -- they are really good at sales.
 When you feel yourself starting to think that maybe you could make do, look at that must have column and make sure you aren't giving up something you decided was crucial, when you weren't listening.

 Ask lots of questions!
 The landlord or manager is trying to find the right 'fit' too.
 Find out what you do if something breaks, if you have a complaint about noise, if you want to decorate.

 Be a detective -- look around you!
 Ask to see the yards - the garages - the storage areas.
 Look for what makes you comfortable and not.